-Committee sanctions in 2023 was the listing of ISIS-Southeast Asia, bringing the total number of ISIS affiliates listed at the UN since 2019 to eight.
-The United States also worked closely with the 1267 Sanctions Committee by proposing listings, providing amendments, engaging the committee's ombudsperson regarding petitions for delistings, and providing input to the Committee to enhance its procedures and implementation of sanctions measures.
+UN Security Council Sanctions Regimes.
+The United States also worked closely with the 1267 Sanctions Committee by proposing listings, providing amendments, engaging the committee's ombudsperson regarding petitions for de-listings, and providing input to the Committee to enhance its procedures and implementation of sanctions measures.
 The United States also assisted the Monitoring Team with information for its research and reports.
 Two individuals were de-listed, and 139 entries were amended during the year, supporting the UN 1267 Committee's priority to ensure due process and accurate listings.
 The total figures on the list are 256 individuals and 89 entities, as of December 31, 2023.
 The Committee also worked to ensure the integrity of the list by conducting regular reviews and by endeavoring to remove those individuals and entities that no longer meet the criteria for listing.
-The United States also led or supported CT-/sanctions-related UNSCRs negotiations, including UNSCR 2716, which renewed the mandate of the 1988 Taliban Sanction Regime's Monitoring Team, and UNSCR 2713, which renewed the-Al-Shabaab Sanctions Regime.
+The United States also led or supported CT-/sanctions-related UNSCRs negotiations, including UNSCR 2716, which renewed the mandate of the 1988 Taliban Sanction Regime's Monitoring Team, and UNSCR 2713, which renewed the-Al-Shabaab Sanctions Regime Committee, the 1988 Taliban Committee, the Democratic Republic of the Congo Sanctions Committee, and the Al-Shabaab Sanctions Committee by proposing listings or amendments to these UN sanctions measures to counter terrorism.
+The United States also continued to engage the UN 1267 ombudsperson regarding petitions for de-listings, provided input to the committee to enhance its procedures and implementation of sanctions measures, and assisted respective monitoring teams and panels of experts with information for their research and reports.
+Further, the United States led or supported the negotiation of CT-/sanctions-related UNSCRs, including UNSCR 2744 (2024) which enhanced the UN Focal Point Mechanism's due process, fairness, and transparency for de-listing requests and established an informal working group to discuss cross-cutting UN sanctions issues.
+The United States also led the adoption, along with Switzerland, of UNSCR 2761 (2024), which indefinitely extended the humanitarian carveout to the UN 1267 ISIL and Al-Qaida sanctions regime pursuant to UNSCR 2664 (2022).
+UNSCR 2763 (2024) also renewed the mandate of the 1988 Taliban Sanction Regime's Monitoring Team.